MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 Call `FrozenWorld_GetErrorMessage()` to get further detailed diagnostic information about the cause of the error to help you debug the problem.
 If the error flag isn't set, the returned error message is empty.

-These functions can be called safely regardless of the library's state (i.e. even before startup and after teardown).
+These functions can be called safely regardless of the library's state (even before startup and after teardown).
 The error information returned by these functions always relates to the most recent (other) function call executed on the same thread.

 ### Diagnostic data recordings